SupakornSJB/jp-flash-card/README.md

 - [Legacy JP Flash Card](https://supakornsjb.github.io/jp-flash-card/#/legacy)
 - [GRE (wip - Needs more vocabs sets)](https://supakornsjb.github.io/jp-flash-card/#/gre)

+# Todo
+- Color is broken on Light theme

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.